sfc-gh-damurphy/HOL-Platform-Performance---Choosing-A-Cluster-Key/README.md

 Provide **5 to 6 open-ended questions** for customer conversations related to this HOL.

-- "How are you currently handling [specific task or issue related to this HOL]?"
+- "How are you currently handling and investigating performance for large datasets?"
-- "What metrics matter most when evaluating [specific task or issue related to this HOL]?"
+- "What metrics matter most when evaluating performance of large queries?"
-- "Have you faced any security or compliance roadblocks with [specific task or issue related to this HOL]?"
+- "Do you currently know how to estimate the cost of a clustering key?"
+- "Have you ever investigated clustering?"
 - "How would you customize this pattern for your environment?"

 ---